Wednesday of Week 2 of Lent – Gospel

 In the Gospel, Jesus takes his disciples aside to let them know what is going to happen to him.
 This is, in fact, the third time he has told them of this, and it is most detailed of the Passion predictions.
 For the first time, mention is made of being handed over to the Gentiles.
 The text follows Mark very closely, except where Mark says that Jesus will be killed, Matthew explicitly says ‘crucified’.

 The reactions of the disciples are not recorded here, but we know that on previous occasions they were both shocked and saddened.
 They were also perplexed.
 How could people do this to the Messiah for whom they had waited so long?
 How could their own leaders do this to the Messiah?
 Even worse, how could they hand him over into the hands of the hated Romans?
-They did not yet understand that, or even how, Jesus would enter his glory through rejection, suffering and death.
+They did not yet understand that, or even how, Jesus would enter into his glory through rejection, suffering and death.

 Jesus asks her:

-What is it you want?
+What do you want?

 If Jesus asked me that question right now, what answer would I give?
 The mother of James and John asks that her two sons be on Jesus’ right and left in the kingdom.
 ‘Kingdom’ here is to be taken in the sense in which Jesus normally uses it, that is, the Kingdom of God on earth rather than referring to Jesus in glory.
 The two disciples envision Jesus as Messiah, King of his people and with a court like every other earthly king.